dannyoz/react-svg-doughnut/README.md

 React SVG doughnut uses two props to build the graphic.

-#### Percentage (Number)
+#### value (Number)
-The percentage displayed in the center and generating the completed section of the graphic. **Note:** This prop is optional, percentage can also be set in the settings object - see below.
+The value used to calculate the percentage / fraction displayed in the center and generating the completed section of the graphic. **Note:** This prop is optional, value can also be set in the settings object - see below.

 #### Settings (Object)
 An optional object used to configure the following default settings: